This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 (8 min. walk)

-After finding your way out of the mirrored maze at the Glacier Garden, find your way south towards the church of St. Leodegar.
 When you look at classic pictures of Lucerne, it will usually include one of two things.
 Either the Chapel Bridge over the Reuss River, or the city skyline along Lake Lucerne with towering twin spires reaching up to the heavens.
 Those spires are the church of St. Leodegar.

-It is named after Saint Leodegar, a Frankish bishop and martyr and was built between 1633 and 1639 on the foundation of the Roman basilica which had burnt in 1633.
+The church is named after Saint Leodegar, a Frankish bishop and martyr and was built between 1633 and 1639 on the foundation of the Roman basilica which had burnt in 1633.

 11. Lake Lucerne Boat Tour